“All rise, all rise…Court is now in session.”

 Spectators of the Battle/Judges of the Fight

-To one side of this battlefield is a strange sight: A panel of 12 persons views the battle.
+To one side of the legal battlefield is a strange sight: A panel of 12 persons views the battle.
 In a sense of the word these people participate in the battle, but in reality they appear only as spectators.
 These people will fight as well, but their battle comes in Act II when the two generals have concluded their parries.
 This is the jury and when all arguments have been finalized, the jury will retire to deliberate on the victor.
 It is their determination of justice that matters.
 Once they return with the verdict, the judge will announce it to all, demonstrating his concurrence and set plans for sentencing if the verdict went against the defendant.
 If the verdict is in favor of the defendant, the judge will then announce his release and thank and dismiss the jury.

 Present throughout this ordeal is the court reporter.
 While the Constitution does not require someone be present to record the proceedings, in the modern courtroom this person is generally present, especially during high-profile trials (Meyer & Grant, 2003).
 This is an important position for it requires speed and accuracy.
 Like the archers on battlefields of the past, a good court reporter can return devastating rounds of dialog if required.
 This person’s job is to see to it that every word uttered in the court is recorded accurately and reread when necessary for clarification.
 In the hands of a good general, the court reporter record can be a deadly weapon, especially when appealing a case.

 Also present on this battlefield is the Bailiff.
 The Bailiff is often seen but little understood for many of his duties take place off the battlefield.
 Indeed, one duty is to provide security and ensure order and peace prevail during the trial, but behind-the-scenes he is often called upon to assist with paperwork or escorting jurors to their cars (Meyer & Grant, 2003).